MikeGawi/ePiframe/README.md

 * Configure ePiframe with [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file inside installation path.
 Just one file and with lots of descriptions.
 No need to restart service after changing any of config file values as file is loaded per every display refresh/run
 * ALWAYS check configuration with ```./ePiframe.py --check-config```

-**_NOTE_** - interval multiplication option which can enlonger the photo display time, uses hot word (i.e. *hotword #*, where # is interval multiplicator) in the **photo description** field.
+**_NOTE_** - interval multiplication option which can enlonger the photo display time, uses hot word (i.e. *hotword #*, where # is interval multiplicator value) in the **photo description** field.
 AFAIK You can access this attribute from the Google Photos web interface **only**.
 It's description in the photo information panel not photo comment.
 Comments are inacessible from Google Photos level (unfortunately) as are stored in different database :(

 ### Command line

 Main ePiframe script is written in Python and can work from CLI, the ePiframe service just runs it without any arguments.
-But here are additional available commands helpful for tests and debuggung:
+But here are additional available commands helpful for tests and debugging:
 * ```--check-config```- checks configuration file syntax
 * ```--test``` - tests whole chain: credentials, pickle file and downloads photo **but without** sending it to the display.
 Used to test configuration, photo filtering, etc.
 * ```--test-display [file]``` - displays the photo ```file``` on attached display with current ePiframe configuration.
 If no file is provided the ```photo_convert_filename``` from the configuration is used.